 Diclofenac is also formulated as skin gels, patches and as eye drops.
 There is more information about these formulations in the separate medicine leaflets called Diclofenac gel/patch for pain and inflammation, Diclofenac gel for sun damage, and Diclofenac eye drops.

 Before taking diclofenac

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking diclofenac it is important that your doctor or pharmacist knows:
+For these reasons, before you start taking diclofenac, it is important that your doctor knows: